Shipping Guide

 Most clothes shipments are priced by a mix of weight, package size, and destination zone.
 Even small packaging changes can move you into a lower pricing tier.

-The best way to avoid overpaying is to standardize a few package sizes and test rates weekly.
+The best way to avoid overpaying is to standardize a few package sizes and check rates on every label.
 That gives you a repeatable process as order volume grows.
+The cheapest carrier flips by zone and dimensions, so the only reliable answer is to compare all three on each shipment instead of defaulting to one brand.

 • Keep package dimensions as tight as safely possible to reduce dimensional pricing risk.

-• Use historical order data to define your top three package profiles and pre-price them.
+• Use your last 90 days of orders to define your top three package profiles and pre-price them.

 Scaling a Reliable Clothes Shipping Workflow

 As your order count increases, consistency becomes more important than one-off shipping hacks.
-Build a process that can be handed to another team member without quality loss.
+Build a process that another person can run without quality loss: the same poly mailer for single items, the same padded flat rate envelope for 2-3 garments, the same box for shoes and hats.

-• Create packaging SOPs with exact box sizes, dunnage, and label placement.
+• Write a one-page packing guide with exact mailer and box sizes, fill, and label placement.

 Common Mistakes to Avoid